+Figure 1.
+The scales of scientists’ mobility across hierarchical geographical levels.
+The KDE of the ratio, ea,b/ea,b', between real mobility flow and the configuration model expectation, for pairs of institutions within and across cities (A), countries (B), and continents (C).

-The pronounced disparities observed motivated us to construct a hierarchical framework for modeling scientists’ mobility, depicted in Fig. 1E.
+The pronounced disparities observed motivated us to construct a hierarchical framework for modeling scientists’ mobility, depicted in Fig. 2B.
 Within the framework, scientists’ movements are globally categorized into nested scales such as cities, countries, and continents.
-Moves can occur within the same level, such as a transition from Harvard to MIT within Boston, or across multiple levels, like moving from George Washington University to the University of London, encompassing city, country, and continent changes.
-This model allows us to discern the varying propensities for mobility within and between these levels and to evaluate the attractiveness of each destination region for potential movers.
+Moves can occur within the same administrative level, such as a transition from Harvard to MIT within Cambridge, or across multiple levels, like moving from George Washington University to the University of London, encompassing city, country, and continent changes.
+This framework enables us to systematically analyze variation in propensities for intra-level versus inter-level mobility and to quantify the attractiveness of each potential destination region for scientists.